mossmanpete/ParadigmCore/README.md

 This version of ParadigmCore (`blind-star`) is the direct Tendermint implementation of the OrderStream network node software.
 It is an [ABCI application](https://cosmos.network/docs/sdk/core/app4.html) intended to be used with the [Tendermint](https://github.com/tendermint/tendermint) BFT state replication software.

 ## A Note on Order Storage
-The OrderStream network design follows an asynchronous event-driven architecture for order message broadcast.
+The OrderStream network design follows an asynchronous and event-driven architecture, being specifically designed solely for order message broadcast.
 As such, ParadigmCore does not include a database (by default) or offer query functionality for historical orders.
-Instead it provides a simple interface that allows for the derivation of an order book that can then be stored in a database.
+Instead it provides a simple interface that allows for applications to derive order books that can be stored in an out-of-state database.

 We have released one database driver so far, `ParadigmMongo`, that allows you to store all valid orders (as relayed via ParadigmCore's WS endpoint) in a MongoDB backend server running on your node, or another machine.
 The repository for `ParadigmMongo` can be found [here](https://github.com/paradigmfoundation/paradigmmongo).
 You can preview a live version of this software at https://zaidan.io/.